itsapi/github-listener/README.md

 `npm test && npm start`

+Or install from npm for programmatic use:

+`npm install github-listener`

 ## Setting up webhooks

 In order for your listener to receive payloads you need to set up a webhook on Github or Travis: